 Where to Stay

 One of the biggest benefits of downtown Chattanooga is its walk-ability, so you’ll want to stick to hotels close to area attractions.
 If your reunion has a majority of championship shoppers, the Hamilton Place mall area was built for you.
-We will be happy to help you determine which hotels are able to meet your reunion’s specific needs.
+There are a number of options for reunion groups to stay in one or several cottages and cabins in the area.
+We will be happy to help you determine which accommodations are able to meet your reunion’s specific needs.

 Things To Do